-Across Europe, renewable gas is being used to make transport more sustainable, as well as providing long-haul reliability and cost competitiveness.
-There are more than 28 million natural gas vehicles (NGVs) worldwide and almost two million in Europe.
-The number of CNG vehicles registered in Ireland has more than doubled in the last year.
-With the switch to CNG today and to renewable gas in the future, the national gas network will eventually power carbon neutral HDV transport.
+In Ireland, renewable gas is being used to make transport more sustainable, as well as providing long haul reliability and cost competitiveness and the number of CNG vehicles registered in Ireland has more than doubled in the last year.
+With the switch to CNG today and renewable gas in the future, the national gas grid will eventually power carbon-free HGV transport.

-The development of the CNG network through the Causeway study is supported by grants from the Connecting Europe Fund and the Natural Gas Innovation Fund approved by the Public Utilities Commission (PUC).
-The study is co-funded and conducted by the project partner, the National University of Ireland, Galway.
+The development of the CNG grid is supported by grants from the Connecting Europe Facility and the Natural Gas Innovation Fund approved by the Public Utilities Commission (PUC).
+The study is co-funded and led by the project partner, the National University of Ireland in Galway.

-The Heavy Duty Vehicle (HDV) category deserves particular attention given the potentially large positive environmental impact of switching HDVs from traditional transport fuels to alternative fuels such as CNG and renewable gas.
-Although only 4% of vehicles on Irish roads are classified as off-road vehicles and buses, they account for 30% of all emissions in the road transport sector.
-Ultimately CNG provides a clear pathway for the use of carbon neutral renewable gas in the transport fuel mix.
-With Ireland's first dedicated entry point for renewable gas in Kildare now feeding biomethane into the grid, renewable gas is becoming a real option for fleet managers and hauliers in Ireland.
+The heavy duty vehicle (HDV) category deserves special attention, given the potentially positive environmental impact of switching HDVs from traditional transport fuels to alternative fuels such as CNG and renewable gas.
+Although only 4% of vehicles on Irish roads are classified as HDVs, they are responsible for 30% of all emissions from the road transport sector.
+Ultimately, CNG offers a clear pathway for the use of carbon-neutral renewable gas in the transport fuel mix.
+With the first dedicated renewable gas entry point in Kildare fuelling the grid with biomethane, renewable gas is becoming a real option for fleet managers and hauliers in Ireland.